Poison (band): Solo success, health issues and touring (2010–present)

 In 2010, an unauthorized biography was released titled A Shot of Poison featuring a collection of tales from over twenty years with the band, based on the personal encounters of author, rock journalist and music industry insider Christopher Long.

 On April 12, 2010, Michaels was rushed to the hospital after suffering intense stomach pains, and an emergency appendectomy was performed.
 On April 22, 2010, Michaels was again rushed to the hospital, this time with an "excruciating" headache.
 Doctors discovered that he had suffered a massive subarachnoid hemorrhage.
 He was in critical condition, and while some reports suggested that his condition had stabilized, others later stated that this was premature.
 On April 28, Michaels' representatives reported that he was conscious and speaking, albeit slowly, for the first time since he was hospitalized.
 In a news conference on May 5, 2010, Dr. Joseph Zabramski said Michaels has been released from the hospital and that "He's just one of those lucky people" and that "he'll make a complete recovery".

-In the same year, Michaels released Custom Built.
+In the same year, Michaels released his third solo album, Custom Built.
 Half of the new album was enriched with previously released solo material.
 The lead-off single Nothing to Lose features pop singer Miley Cyrus and was the most added song to radio in the week of its release.
 Custom Built received mixed to negative reviews and it peaked at number 14 on the U.S. Billboard 200, topping both the Independent Albums and Hard Rock Albums.
 This marks the highest US chart entries by a member of Poison since Flesh & Blood in 1990.

 On March 1, Poison announced a 2011 Summer tour with Mötley Crüe and New York Dolls to celebrate their band anniversaries named the Glam-A-Geddon 25/30/40.
 Also for Poison's 25th anniversary, a double CD named Double Dose: Ultimate Hits consisting exclusively of songs distributed by Capitol/EMI was released May 3, 2011.
 The compilation charted at No. 17 in Canada.

 In 2012, Poison and Def Leppard performed at the Rock of Ages tour named after their 1983 song and after the 2012 motion picture of the same name, where the songs of both bands played a central role.
 Michaels also resumed his "Get Your Rock On" solo tour, named after his then latest single.